mandemmike/AI-PASS/README.md

 ### AUC-ROC for Age groups Multiclass-classification (through One vs All)

-The Auc-Roc curves is for binary classifications for the gender feature.
-It can also be created with one vs all technique for multiclass classifications.
+The Auc-Roc curve can also be created with one vs all technique for multiclass classifications (for detail CNN_model.ipynb).
+It means that an age group AUC curve is against all the other age groups, i.e. 0-24 age group vs the rest of the age groups.
 Below we have age groups as our classes/outcomes.
-The probability curve plots the true positive rate against false positive rate.
-AUC, the area under curve is the measure of the ability of a classifier to differentiate between the classes and draw the curve as a summary ROC (receiver operator characteristics) where true positive rates are sensitivity (how well classifier can identify true positives) while false positive rates are specificity (how well classifier can identify true negatives).
-Diagonal refers to 50% where classifier can not distinguish between positive and negative class points.
-If the curve is parallel with diagonal, mean basically classifier is just making guess with 50% chance.
-If the area under curve is 0, then the classifier predicting all negative as positive and positive as the negative.
-This means the higher the curve over diagonal, the better to distinguish.
-0.5<AUC<1 is high chance of probability of belonging to the classes respectively.

 Below we see the age groups ROC curves and their probabilities of their related classes.
+As we can conclude in age groups, there is more room for improvement.
+Data augmentation is a quite efficient way.
+It has been implemented/tried but did not create much difference.
+Since there are a lot of data augmentation libraries, it would be accurate to find the right augmentation methods and apply to right age groups or apply to classes.

 <img src="./ModelTrainingService/metrics_figures/ROC_curve_age_group_0-24.png" width="400" height="300" align="center"><br>